ibm-cloud-docs/databases-for-mongodb/howto-NEW-manage-users.md

 ```
 {: pre}

-## Managing Users and Roles in the UI
+## Managing Users and Roles through the UI
 {: #user-management-ui}
 {: ui}